-The URC has started to strengthen missional discipleship through a "Walking the Way" process which will provide a range of resources for local churches to grow more committed in their faith and more able to reach out to help others discover their need for God.
-The Moderator and our Children and Youth Officer (CYDO) are holding five workshops in various locations in the Synod, so that all may attend if they so wish.
-They will explain more about "Walking the Way".
+In 2019, the URC will continue to strengthen missional discipleship through a "Walking the Way" initiative and will provide a range of resources for local churches to grow more committed in their faith and more able to reach out to help others discover their need for God.
+We are preparing our own Synod Material and the Moderator, Mission and Training Officer and Children and Youth Officer are holding more workshops in various locations in the Synod in the early summer, so that all may attend if they so wish.